kensanata/moku-pona/README.md

 ## Limitations

-Moku Pona only detects changes.
+When Moku Pona isn't watching a feed it can only detect changes on a page.
 Thus, if there is an item that points to a phlog or blog, that's great.
 Sometimes people put their phlog in a folder per year.
 If the Gopher menu lists each folder and a date with the latest change, then that's great, you can use it.
 Without it, you're in trouble: you need to subscribe to the item for the current year in order to see changes, but when the next year comes around, you're subscribed to the wrong item.
 Sometimes you're lucky and there will be a menu somewhere with a timestamp for the last change.
 Use that instead.
 Good luck!

 ## License